Jezebel1990/travel-destinations/README.md

 ## 📂  Access to the project
-You can access the source code of the [download code](https://github.com/Jezebel1990/travel-destinations.git)or access the [website here](https://oval-plstravel.surge.sh/)
+You can access the source code of the [download code](https://github.com/Jezebel1990/travel-destinations.git) or access the [website here](https://oval-plstravel.surge.sh/)